TheWirv/react-barcode-scanner/README.md

 ## Issues

-Please, open an [issue](https://github.com/react-qr-reader/react-qr-reader/issues) following one of the issues templates.
+Please, open an [issue](https://github.com/TheWirv/react-barcode-scanner/issues) following one of the issues templates.
 We will do our best to fix them.

-## Contributing

-If you want to contribute to this project see [contributing](https://github.com/react-qr-reader/react-qr-reader/blob/master/CONTRIBUTING.md) for more information.

 ## License

 Distributed under the **MIT license**.
-See [LICENSE](https://github.com/react-qr-reader/react-qr-reader/blob/master/LICENSE) for more information.
+See [LICENSE](https://github.com/TheWirv/react-barcode-scanner/blob/master/LICENSE) for more information.